 If you can leave a situation where you are under an undue amount of stress, that would be great.
 But that is not always the case.
 In those instances, we should consider re-framing your stresses and understanding your goals and priorities.

-A low cortisol response can be driven by chronic anxiety, what we might also know as post-traumatic stress disorder (PTSD).
+There is most definitely a relationship between PTSD and low cortisol levels.
+In fact, a low cortisol response can be driven by chronic anxiety, or what we might otherwise call post-traumatic stress disorder (PTSD).
 The solution here is to seek help in order to come to terms with your anxiety levels, and what is plaguing you deep down.

 Cognitive behavioral therapy is a proven way to help with chronic anxiety and PTSD.
 It can also help with cortisol levels.
 Mindfulness meditation is also extremely effective, easy to do, and can make a big difference in your life.

 Hopefully, after seeking help, it will be able to balance out your PTSD and low cortisol levels.
 I truly hope this helps.

 This is the kind of trigger that you really might not be paying attention toward.
 We call this metabolic syndrome, and it is a state where there is too much: